 What the Stars Mean

-- 1–1.9 Stars: Lackluster.
-A game I can't recommend because it sparks zero joy, feels tedious to play, or isn't worth the effort for the experience.
-I would actively avoid playing this if someone suggested it.
+- 0.0 to 1.4 stars: Avoid.
+A game that sparks zero joy, feels tedious to play, or isn't worth the effort for the experience.
+I would actively avoid playing this even if someone suggested it.

-- 2–2.9 Stars: Decent.
+- 1.5 to 2.4 stars: Meh.
 A flawed, uninspired, or forgettable game that I could be convinced to play under the right conditions.

-- 3–3.9 Stars: Approved.
-A satisfactory game that's enjoyable enough, but doesn't have anything special to set it apart from others of its kind.
+- 2.5 to 3.4 stars: Decent.
+A satisfactory game that's enjoyable enough, but doesn't offer anything special to set it apart from others of its kind.
+I may not suggest it, but I'd happily play it.

-- 4–4.9 Stars: Recommended.
+- 3.5 to 4.4 stars: Recommended.
 An engaging game that's greater than the sum of its parts.
-I would gladly suggest this over other games of its kind.
+I would gladly suggest this over other games of its kind, and I consider it worth buying.

-- 5 Stars: Excellent.
-An impressive, best-in-class game that delivers an unbeatable experience.
-The kind of game that won't leave my collection.
+- 4.5 to 5 stars: Masterpiece.
+An impressive, best-in-class game that delivers a uniquely unbeatable experience.
+The kind of game I consider special and likely won't leave my collection.

 How the Stars Are Scored